paulloisel/Eulith_AI_Agent/Readme.md

 ### 3. Data Cleaning and Formatting

-<u>Cleaning:</u>
+*Cleaning:*

 - Create a dictionary where the values are the unique operation (protocol and parameter combinaison) and the keys the completion code associated to it.
-Each completion should end with the token ' END'
+Each completion should end with the token ' END'.
 - Import the excel file as a DataFrame.
 - Edit this DataFrame adding a second columns and filling it with the correct completion (from the dictionary)

-<u>Formatting:</u>
+*Formatting:*

 - use the function *end_tokenization* to add the end key to the prompts